elesiuta/picosnitch/README.md

 `picosnitch start`
 - stop daemon with
 `picosnitch stop`
-- view past connections with (does not matter whether daemon is running or not)
+- view past connections with
 `picosnitch view`
 ## configuration
 - config and list of seen processes are stored in `~/.config/picosnitch/snitch.json`